-C402.2.1 Roof assembly.
-Roof insulation materials shall be installed between the roof framing, continuously above the ceiling framing, continuously on or within the roof assembly or in any approved combination thereof.
+C402.2.1 Roof -ceiling constructionassembly.
+Roof insulation Insulation materials in the roof-ceiling construction shall be installed between the roof or ceiling framing, continuously below above the ceiling framing, continuously above, below, on or within the roof deck assembly or in any approved combination thereof.
+Insulation installed above the roof deck shall comply with Sections C402.2.1.1 through C402.2.1.3.

 C402.2.1.1 Joints staggered.

-C402.2.1.1 Joints staggered.Continuous, above deck insulation board located above the roof deck shall be installed in not less than two layers and the edge joints between each layer of insulation shall be staggered, except where insulation tapers to the roof deck at a gutter edge, roof drain or scupper.
+Continuous, above deck insulation board located above the roof deck shall be installed in not less than two layers and the edge joints between each layer of insulation shall be staggered, except where insulation tapers to the roof deck at a gutter edge, roof drain or scupper.